NicoCeresa/Diamond_League_Project/README.md

 ## How To Run
 run the file `web_scraper_v2.py` like this:
 `python3 web_scraper_v2.py` in your terminal
+- You can use my aws_connect.py file as a guidline of how to connect and upload to your s3 bucket

 **Expected Output**
 - The script should output two folders: